-Effective the date you leave employment, your Defined Benefit will be transferred to an Accumulation account in the Plan.
-This account will be invested in the Balanced investment option until we have sufficient information to fully process your benefit, including notifiction of the date you ceased employment, the reason for cessation and receipt of any outstanding contributions from your employer.
-We will tell you what information we require from you.
-The processing of payments and transfers can be a lengthly process to complete, considering the level of information required and our dependency on external parties, including employers.
-At the time of payment, if you have selected an investment option for your Additional Accumulation account this account will then be combined with your Additional Accumulation account and invested according to your investment choice.
+Effective the date you leave employment, your Defined Benefit will be transferred to an Accumulation account.
+This account will be invested in the NRMA Defined Benefit Reserves Investment Options, subject to a minimum investment return of 0% until we have sufficient information to fully process your benefit.
+At that time this account will be combined with your Additional Accumulation account and invested according to your investment choice if you have selected and investment option for your Additional Accumulation account.